Prosecutor Accountability and Just Policies

 The Philadelphia District Attorney's office adopted some of these suggestions.
 The Philadelphia DA’s office created a dedicated and fair process to recommend people for commutation at the Board of Pardons.
 The Conviction Integrity Unit is not limited to innocence claims, but also takes on cases of excessive sentencing.
 Importantly, District Attorney Krasner has advocated for a change in law that would allow lifers parole review.

-After the election of Delaware County District Attorney Jack Stollsteimer, we continued this work with other district attorneys in the counties outside of Philadelphia.
-We’ve communicated model policy policy suggestions on how his office could weigh in on the commutation process at the Board of Pardons.
-We’ve since seen him take meaningful action to recommend rehabilitated individuals for clemency.
+We’ve continued this work with other district attorneys in the counties outside of Philadelphia.
+We’ve communicated model policy policy suggestions on how their offices could weigh in on the commutation process at the Board of Pardons.
+Subsequently, in some cases we’ve seen those offices take meaningful action to recommend rehabilitated individuals for clemency.